DRose1991/Viscous-Shear-Cosmology-Simulation/README.md

 ---

+To finalize your README.md, you should add a clear "Navigation" or "Documentation" section.
+This allows anyone visiting your repository to immediately find the mathematical proof and the observational results.

+Copy and paste the following block into your README.md file:
+📖 Project Documentation

+This repository contains the full theoretical and empirical framework for Viscous Shear Cosmology (VSC):

+    📐 Mathematical Derivation: A step-by-step derivation of the Universal Shear Law from first principles, treating the vacuum as a non-Newtonian fluid.

+    📊 Results & Discussion: Observational proof of the theory, including fits for the SPARC database, the emergence of the Tully-Fisher relation (α≈3.35), and Solar System constraints.

+---

 ## 📊 Empirical Validation
 For a detailed analysis of how VSC performs against real-world data (SPARC, Cosmic Chronometers, and Solar System ephemerides), see the [Results & Discussion Summary](RESULTS_SUMMARY.md).